ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

     in the developer documentation on how to set this up.

 Copying creates a new Content item.
-If you only want to have the same Content item to another place in the Content tree, add another Location to it.
+If you only want to have the same Content item to another place in the Content Tree, add another Location to it.

 ### Multi-file move